Opiates Detox And Treatment In Ontario

 How are opioids impacting Ontario?

 Over the last decade in Ontario, there has been a steady increase of opioid-related harm, and since 2003 the number of opioid-related deaths in the province has increased over 240%.
 In 2017, over 1200 people died from opioids.
 Within the province of Ontario, prescription opioids are a factor in many overdose deaths.
 In 2016, one-third of the people who died from using opioids had active prescriptions for these drugs.
 Opioids are prescribed to treat pain, but the long-term use of these drugs will cause a physical and psychological dependency, that is hard to shake.
-The majority of illicit drug-related deaths, including opioids were linked to non-prescribed drugs, but three-quarters of those who died from opioids has a prescription at one point in his or her life prior to death.
+The majority of illicit drug-related deaths, including opioids, were linked to non-prescribed drugs, but three-quarters of those who died from opioids has a prescription at one point in his or her life prior to death.
 Between 2013 and 2016, 40% of the people who died from illicit drug use, which includes opioids, sought out help or received treatment for a mental health issue within one of the hospital emergency departments in the province.

-Since the 1990’s opioid abuse has been a problem in the province, and now drugs such as fentanyl are making a huge impact on the province, resulting in countless people dying.
+Since the 1990s opioid abuse has been a problem in the province, and now drugs such as fentanyl are making a huge impact on the province, resulting in countless people dying.
 In 2017 in Toronto, over 300 people died from a drug overdose that does include opioids.
 This was over a 60% increase from the previous year, and the province is now dedicating more funding for treatment services to help save lives.
 The individuals who died due to prescription opioids, over 40% of them had additional non-prescribed opioids involved in their deaths.
-Drug rehab Services will help opioid addicts, and their families locate the best possible treatment solutions.
+Drug Rehab Services will help opioid addicts and their families locate the best possible treatment solutions.
 Opioid addiction is difficult to treat, but effective treatment options are available to help addicts and their families through this.

 Treatment for Opioid Addiction in Ontario

 Opioids are common medicines used to treat varying levels of pain, but these prescription drugs are still dangerous when they are abused.
 It is not uncommon for those in Ontario who are prescribed these drugs to become dependent on them because of long-term use.
 Some commonly used opioids are oxycodone, morphine, hydromorphone, fentanyl, and codeine.
 Prescription opioids are designed to either be short-acting or long-acting, and a unique dose will be prescribed based on the severity of pain.
-Prescription opioids are widely abused all throughout Ontario, because many of these drugs are easily gotten illegally without a prescription.
-Opioids become addictive because of the physical and psychological dependency they create, and the withdrawal effects can include nervousness, restlessness, body aches, diarrhea, and nausea and stomach pain.
+Prescription opioids are widely abused all throughout Ontario because many of these drugs are easily gotten illegally without a prescription.
+Opioids become addictive because of the physical and psychological dependence they create, and the withdrawal effects can include nervousness, restlessness, body aches, diarrhea, and nausea and stomach pain.